Master of Arts in Education: Learning and Technology and Single Subject Teaching Credential

 This program is designed to be completed with 44 units; the use of elective units to complete the degree may increase the unit total.

-NOTE: Candidates who hold an Intern Credential must enroll in an intern support course (TEP 590) each fall or spring 8-week session in which they are not enrolled in a clinical practice course.
+NOTE: Candidates who hold an Intern Credential must enroll in an intern support course (TEP 590) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.